x3n0cr4735/celi/docs/new_use_cases.md

 # New Use Cases

 CELI is an agent framework designed to carry out a series of tasks on a set of documents or document sections.
 When CELI executes, it can use tools to accomplish those tasks.
-When you configure a new use case for CELI, you define what the tasks are, what the documents or document sections to be worked on are, and provide a set of tools.
-Once you specify these things, CELI works to automatically complete these tasks.
+When you configure a new use case for CELI, you define these tasks, documents or document sections, and tools.
+Once these are specified, CELI works to automatically complete the tasks.

 ## The Wikipedia example use case

-We have put in an example use case for celi_framework.
+We have included an example use case for celi_framework.
 In this use case, we perform one-shot document generation.
 We use a single wikipedia page as an example.
-We then select a second wikipedia page from a different topic in the same category (bands, drugs, coutnries, etc), to use as the target.
+We then select a second wikipedia page from a different topic in the same category (bands, drugs, countries, etc), to use as the target.
 We take only the references, not the content, from the target page and use that along with our example page to generate a new version of the target page.
-This use case allows for a natural evaluation as we have the actual version of the target page to compare against for evaluation.
+This use case allows for a natural evaluation as we have the actual version of the target page to compare against.

-We provide an example script with evaluation that generates several pages from each of 3 categories, and uses BertScore to compare the generated wiki page to the original to judge quality.
-To run this eval, run
+We provide an example script with evaluation that generates several pages from each of 3 categories and uses BertScore to compare the generated wiki page to the original to judge quality.

 To run this example, you'll need to install the wikipedia extras from the celi package: